Aleksandar Đurić: Personal life

 Đurić, an ethnic Serb, was born in the village of Lipac near Doboj. Đurić's father worked for the railways while also playing semi-professional football.
 His mother was killed during an artillery attack on 9 August 1993, three days before his birthday.
 His father died of cancer at the age of 62 in 2000. Đurić has an older brother named Milan.

 Đurić met his wife Natasha in Melbourne in 1998.
 They married in January 2000.
-Their two children – daughter Isabella Nina (born 2002) and son Alessandro Hugo (born 2004) – were both born in Singapore.
+Their two children – daughter (born 2002) and son (born 2004) – were both born in Singapore.

 Đurić lives in Holland Village, Singapore.
 As part of his rigorous fitness regime, he runs 15 km around his neighbourhood every morning.
 He does not drink, smoke or do late nights.
 He avoids chilli and limits his intake of greasy food like prata and chicken rice, and keeps up with his fitness regime in the off-season.

 Outside of football, Đurić has been involved in charity work.
 He has volunteered at a children's home for a decade.
-He adopted a son, Massimo Luca Monty, from the children's home when he was 7 days old.
+He adopted a son from the children's home when he was seven days old.

 In 2011, he ran the half-marathon race at the Standard Chartered Marathon alongside radio deejay Rod Monteiro and kinesiologist Dr Tan Swee Kheng to help raise S$12,000 for Sanctuary House, which provides foster care for children.
 In 2012, Đurić drove a taxi for 12 days to raise $2,657 for The Straits Times School Pocket Money Fund.
 He and his three kids also painted plastic doves that were sold in aid of the Dover Park Hospice in September 2013.
 He believes it is part of his "obligation to give something back to Singapore".
 In December 2014, Đurić was appointed as the first ambassador for the Delta League, a football competition jointly organised by the National Crime Prevention Council and the Singapore Police Force to engage youth who are at risk of falling into delinquency.